Chamaecyparis lawsoniana: Description

 Old specimens lack branches near the base and often have dead tops.
 They can live up to about 600 years of age.

 Taxonomy

-The species was first discovered (by European Americans) near Port Orford, Oregon, and introduced into cultivation in 1854 by collectors working for Charles Lawson FRSE of the Lawson & Son nursery in Edinburgh, Scotland, after whom it was named as Lawson Cypress by the describing botanist Andrew Murray.
-The United States Department of Agriculture officially calls it by the name Port Orford cedar, as do most people in its native area, but some botanists prefer to use the name Lawson cypress (or in very rare instances Port Orford cypress) instead.
+The species was first documented near Port Orford, Oregon, and introduced into cultivation in 1854 by collectors working for Charles Lawson FRSE of the Lawson & Son nursery in Edinburgh, Scotland, after whom it was named as Lawson's Cypress by the describing botanist Andrew Murray.
+The United States Department of Agriculture officially calls it by the name Port Orford cedar, as do most people in its native area, but some botanists prefer to use the name Lawson's cypress (or in very rare instances Port Orford cypress) instead.
 The name "Lawson's cypress" is widely used in horticulture.

 Distribution and habitat

 The species is native to southwestern Oregon and northwestern California, and grows from sea level up to 1500 m in the valleys of the Klamath Mountains, often along streams.
 It fares best at the north end of its range.